“What’s the no.1 SaaS marketing strategy that you swear by?”

-Before we begin, a disclosure: not all companies featured in this post are SaaS startups, but we’ve included them anyway as the strategies apply and they were way too good to pass up.
+Disclosure: Not all companies featured in this post are SaaS startups, but I included them anyway, as the strategies apply across industries.
+Plus, they were way too good to pass up!

 Alright, let’s get started.

-SaaS marketing refers to a myriad of marketing activities that subscription-based SaaS companies use to nurture, attract, and retain customers.
+SaaS marketing is a myriad of marketing activities that subscription-based SaaS companies use to nurture, attract, and retain customers.

 SaaS Marketing Strategy #1: Customer Research